vitiral/simple-quality/quiz-test-2.md

     others right 5 times, the wrong answer should be selected *at least* 3x more often than the others.

-The answer: all of these *could* be valid unit tests.
-(At least one isn't for the way everything is currently designed).
+The answer: all of these *could* be valid unit tests (one isn't for our current implementation).
 By using large sample sizes, we can reduce the chances of random failures substantially.
 We can also use our tests to tune our specification.
 The requirement simply says to do "missed items more often", but it wasn't very clear on how MUCH higher.